laravel/docs/homestead.md

 #### Manually Via Git (No Local PHP)

 Alternatively, if you do not want to install PHP on your local machine, you may install Homestead manually by simply cloning the repository.
-Consider cloning the repository into a central `Homestead` directory where you keep all of your Laravel projects, as the Homestead box will serve as the host to all of your Laravel (and PHP) projects:
+Consider cloning the repository into a `Homestead` folder within your "home" directory, as the Homestead box will serve as the host to all of your Laravel (and PHP) projects:

 	git clone https://github.com/laravel/homestead.git Homestead